adityakmehrotra/Wordle-Solver/README.md

 ## Contributing
 Contributions to this project are welcome!
 Please fork the repository, make your changes, and submit a pull request for review.

+## License

+## Contact
+For any queries, you can reach out at `adi1.mehrotra@gmail.com`.

 ## Acknowledgments
 Thanks to all the contributors who have invested their time and effort in improving this project.
 Special thanks to AWS for hosting services.

-## Contact
-For any queries, you can reach out at `adi1.mehrotra@gmail.com`.

 ### Last Updated
 08/13/2024